• Bread Machine

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
 However, the recipe print function does not include our tips section.
 Please read the tips section in order to avoid common recipe problems.

-• This recipe is part of our series on easy Bread Machine Recipes.
+• This recipe is part of Bread Dad’s series on easy Bread Machine Recipes such as bread machine banana bread, bread machine French bread and bread machine buttermilk bread.

 • With this recipe, you can make a huge variety of different types of bread machine bagels.
 You are not stuck with just plain bagels.
 Below are some examples of the different bread machine bagels that you can make.